ghostlypi/RLabs/Lab 3/Lab3_F20_student.md

 1.n Assess the strength of the relationship using the coefficient of determination.
 Is age a good predictor of muscle mass?
-> The strength of this relationship is very strong since the r^2 value is verhy high.
+> The strength of this relationship is very strong since the r^2 value is very high.

 1.o Determine the 95% confidence interval for the slope of the regression line.
 Modify the code below to determine the interval, then interpret it in context below.